-The World Health Organization currently suggests that a pregnant woman consumes no more than 300mg of caffeine each day — the quantity contained in about two cups of medium strength brewed coffee.
+The World Health Organization currently suggests that an expectant mother consumes no more than 300mg of caffeine during pregnancy each day — the quantity contained in about two cups of medium strength brewed coffee.
 A regular 8-oz cup of brewed coffee contains between 95mg to 165mg of caffeine.
-The reference to the e-library of World Health Organization regarding the safe coffee-amount can be found here.
+This link provides the World Health Organization e-library documents relevant to safe coffee-amount.

 Common caffeine sources

 You will be surprised how common caffeine is in our food items.
 Some common sources of caffeine are listed below.
-It is the best to keep counting the caffeine intake while pregnant for the safety of the baby and the mom.
+It is the best to keep counting the caffeine intake while pregnant for the safety of the baby.